-- When Lark is introduced to words she can’t help but wanting more, finally she has the freedom she needs, wants, desires.
+- When Lark is introduced to words she can’t help but wanting more, finally, she has the freedom she needs, wants, desires.

 I had been alone for so long with thousands of words I couldn’t express.
 Now this man, this infuriating, beautiful, man—son of a murderous king—could suddenly hear me as if I spoke.

 - And then Lark starts talking, where no one can hear her voice.
 Then Tiras listens and helps her, and slowly the romance builds up.
 She becomes strong, powerful in ways she never knew she could be.
-She starts using her words, making others obey and telling Tiras things she never knew could be possible.
+She starts using her words, making others obey, and telling Tiras things she never knew could be possible.

 “I can’t help but be gentle with her, because she is gentle with me.”
 Tiras sounded embarrassed, and I felt the ice at my heart begin to thaw, even as Kjell scoffed loudly.

-- Tiras teachers Lark how to write, to make others obey, how to explore her gift.
+- Tiras teaches Lark how to write, to make others obey, how to explore her gift.
 He listens to her and even if their relationship starts with him using her for her power, slowly it becomes something else.